danielschooler/git-test/README.md

 `open <file-name.extension>` Opens the file

+`touch <file-name.extension>` Creates a new file in working directory

+`mkdir` - Makes new folder in working dirctory

 `git-status` - Show the working tree status

 `git add .` - adds all changes to working branch